 - Sugar–I prefer a combination of dark brown sugar and granulated sugar.
 Dark brown sugar for the chewiness and the distinct flavor due to molasses it has and some granulated sugar so the dark brown sugar flavor is not overwhelmingly strong.

 - Vanilla– pure vanilla extract, a necessary ingredient for blondies that gives its delicious flavor.

 - Egg-1 large egg is enough for the structure (8*8 pan)

-- Apples–You can either use Granny Smith or other sweet and tangy flavored apples or sweet apples such as Golden Delicious.
+- Apple–You can either use Granny Smith or other sweet and tangy flavored apple or sweet apple such as Golden Delicious.
 Gala would be too sweet.
 Depending on the apple, you can increase the lemon juice for the tart flavor.

 - Lemon juice-both adds a nice flavor to the apples and prevents the apple turning brown.

 - Cinnamon and nutmeg-perfect spices for the Fall that go perfect with apples.

 - Salt-balances sweetness and brings the flavor out.
 I usually put the salt as optional under the ingredients but you need a little salt at least to balance the sweetness as I use a little flour with a good amount of dark brown sugar.

 How to make apple blondies – step by step